Gareth Bale: Personal life

+Bale is vegan and teetotal.
+In 2024, he promoted Heineken 0.0 for Dry January.

+Bale is not a fluent Welsh speaker, only knowing simple Welsh phrases.
+While at Real Madrid, he was criticised by the Spanish media for allegedly not learning the Spanish language, an accusation that his agent denied.

 Endorsements

-On 26 March 2013, Bale filed an application with the Intellectual Property Office to register a logo based on his heart shaped goal celebration along with his squad number (eleven) to be used on a range of merchandise such as clothing and footwear.
-Bale is featured in EA Sports' FIFA video game series, and he has appeared on the British, Irish and Middle Eastern covers of FIFA 14, alongside global cover star Lionel Messi.
-His 'heart' goal celebration is featured in FIFA 14.
+On 26 March 2013, Bale filed an application with the Intellectual Property Office to create a logo based on his heart-shaped goal celebration along with his squad number (11) to be used on merchandise.
+Bale was featured in EA Sports' FIFA video game series and he appeared on the British, Irish and Middle Eastern covers of FIFA 14 alongside Lionel Messi.
+His goal celebration is featured in FIFA 14.

-Bale has endorsed several companies in his career and has current deals with Adidas, EA Sports, Lucozade and BT Sport.
+Bale has partnerships with companies such as Adidas, EA Sports, Lucozade and BT Sport.
 In 2014, Bale was the first player to wear the Adidas F50 crazylight football boots.
 In 2015, he unveiled the Adidas X15 football boots.

-Active on social media, Bale has over 45 million Instagram followers, and earns $185,000 per sponsored post, the second highest-paid Briton after David Beckham.
+Bale has over 45 million Instagram followers and earns $185,000 per sponsored post, the second-highest paid British person after David Beckham.
 In 2016, ESPN ranked Bale twelfth on its list of the world's most famous athletes.

 Philanthropy

-In November 2014, Bale appeared in FIFA's "11 against Ebola" campaign with a selection of top football players from around the world, including Cristiano Ronaldo, Neymar, Xavi and African star Didier Drogba.
-Under the slogan "Together, we can beat Ebola", FIFA's campaign was done in conjunction with the Confederation of African Football and health experts, with the players holding up eleven messages to raise awareness of the disease and ways to combat it.
+In November 2014, Bale appeared in FIFA's "11 against Ebola" campaign along with other football legends like Cristiano Ronaldo, Neymar, Xavi, and Didier Drogba.
+Under the slogan "Together, we can beat Ebola", FIFA's campaign was done in conjunction with the Confederation of African Football and health experts, with the players holding up eleven messages to raise awareness of and combat the disease.

-In April 2020, he and his wife Emma donated £1 million to health boards in Wales and Spain to help in the fight against the Coronavirus pandemic.
+In April 2020, he and his wife Emma donated £1 million to health boards in Wales and Spain to help in the fight against the COVID-19 pandemic.
 In October 2020, Bale gave £15,000 for Christmas hampers in Swansea, Wales.

 Golf

-Bale is a keen golfer, and has a replica of the 17th hole – the island green – at TPC at Sawgrass in his back garden.
-His golf playing became somewhat controversial in his latter years at Real Madrid, with the perception that Bale was more interested in his hobby than football.
+Bale is a keen golfer and in his back garden, he has a replica of the 17th hole – the Island Green – at TPC at Sawgrass.
+This hobby became controversial in his final seasons at Real Madrid, with the perception that Bale was more interested in golf than football.
 El Confidencial cited golf as the reason why Bale spent so much time out injured, claiming it worsened his back problems.
-Bale often humorously played-up to this reputation; after qualifying for the Euro 2020 tournament with Wales, he celebrated behind a Welsh flag with the slogan "Wales.
+Bale humorously played-up to this reputation, as after he qualified for the Euro 2020 tournament with Wales, he celebrated behind a Welsh flag with the slogan "Wales.
 Golf.
 Madrid.
 In that order" written on it.
 Bale was interviewed in Episode 179 of The Erik Anders Lang Show podcast, in which he said his golf handicap was "between a three and a four".
-In January 2023, Bale announced on social media that he will be competing in the February 2023 edition of the AT&T Pebble Beach Pro-Am in California.
+Bale competed alongside American professional golfer Joseph Bramlett in the February 2023 edition of the AT&T Pebble Beach Pro-Am in California.
+The two of them placed joint-16th in the amateur section of the competition.
+His handicap was 0.1 as of October 2025.